kylerbrown/bark/specification.md

   match the correct units.
 If `units` is an array, `unit_scale` must be an array of the same shape.
-- **`offset`:** Indicates the start time of the dataset relative to the timestamp of the entry, defined by the timebase of the dataset.
-For discrete timebases, the units must be in samples; for continuous timebases, the units must be the same as the units of the dataset.
-If this attribute is missing, the offset shall be assumed to be zero.
+- **`offset`:** Indicates the start time of the dataset relative to the timestamp of the entry.
+For discrete timebases, the units must be in samples;
+  for continuous timebases, the units must be the same as the units of the dataset.
+If this attribute is missing, the offset is assumed to be zero.
+If it is present, it must be accompanied by the `offset_units` attribute.
+Note that two datasets in the same entry may have different offsets.
+- **`offset_units`:** Indicates the units necessary to interpret the `offset` attribute.
+Must be present if `offset` is present.
 - **`uuid`:** A universally unique ID for the dataset (see [RFC 4122](http://tools.ietf.org/html/rfc4122.html)).
 Multiple datasets in different entries of the same file may have the same `uuid`, indicating that